 100. Create a re-marketing process

 Once a customer signs a deal, they don’t just disappear.
 They may have changing requirements during your engagement.
-They may not know about, or be ready for, your other services until further down the line.
+They may not know about, or be ready for, your other services until later.
 You need to have some sort of remarketing strategy in place to educate your customers, followed by a timely intervention from sales to identify opportunities to cross-sell and upsell.
 In the B2B world, it’s once a lead, always a lead.

 The key take-away on lead generation